 Analysis and interpretation of the data gathered in 2014 is ongoing.
 Results are encouraging and future work on the property will continue to focus on SEDEX deposit exploration.

 Eagle Plains - A Project Generator

 Eagle Plains Resources is a project generator with mineral exploration properties of merit that meet qualifying transaction requirements.
-The Findlay is available for option to joint-venture partners including companies requiring a listing property.
+The Findlay Project, while not a property of merit, is available for option to joint-venture partners.
 We facilitate the listing process for capital pool companies and initial public offerings while providing technical expertise for exploration programs.
-Companies interested in co-operatively exploring any of these projects please contact: Tim Termuende at firstname.lastname@example.org or Mike Labach at email@example.com or call 1 866 Hunt Ore (486-8673).
+Companies interested in co-operatively exploring any of these projects please contact: Tim Termuende at email@example.com or Mike Labach at firstname.lastname@example.org or call 1 866 Hunt Ore (486-8673).